1806 Birgu polverista explosion: Explosion

 In July 1806, British forces in Malta were preparing artillery shells for shipment to Sicily, as ammunition stocks there were depleted due to the siege of Gaeta by the French.
 On 18 July, a working party of 13 men commanded by garrison gunner Bombardier Anderson were preparing a consignment of shells from the Birgu magazine, which was filled at full capacity with 370 barrels containing 40000 lbs of gunpowder, as well as 1,600 shells and grenades.
 Anderson was using a metal chisel to remove the fuses from live shells, which was contrary to instructions, and this resulted in sparks which caused a massive explosion at 06:15.

 Anderson and the working party were killed instantly, as were three British soldiers of the 39th (Dorsetshire) Regiment of Foot and 23 Maltese soldiers of the 2nd Provincial Battalion.
 Between 150 and 200 civilians from Birgu were also killed, and approximately 100 others were injured by falling debris.
 The explosion frightened the inhabitants of Birgu, and it was also heard in the nearby cities of Senglea and Cospicua, as well as in the surrounding villages.

 The magazine was located within the city's fortifications, and a section of the walls "went up in the air" and left a large breach.
 The city gate at the Porta Marina, a small bastion, and part of a curtain wall were all destroyed and were never rebuilt.
 Parts of the Navy Store Houses were also damaged or destroyed during the explosion.
 Birgu's cityscape was also altered by the explosion, since a large number of houses were destroyed or damaged by the explosion itself and by the rocks which fell from the bastions.
-Four hundred ninety-three people reported property losses due to the explosion.
+There were 493 reports of property losses as a result of the explosion.